 Sometimes black or brown spots are noticed on the surface of your tooth.
 The tooth may even turn brownish or lose its natural shade partly.
 These spots also hint at a dental cavity.

 The above discussed symptoms are more or less enough to tell that you or your child is having a tooth cavity.
 The very next concern that follows is ‘What Next’?
 It goes without that your cavity treatment depends upon the extent of damage caused.
 Accordingly, the different treatment alternatives that are availed are:

 - Fluoride gel application – A fluoride varnish or paste to the affected area is a good remedy.
 Fluoride helps protect your teeth by strengthening the enamel, making teeth more resistant to the acids produced by bacterial attacks on your teeth.
 Thus tooth decay and cavities are prevented.

-- Some preventive treatment such as a filling may be advised by your dentist.
-This would involve removing the dental decay, applying some local anesthetic to numb the tooth and filling the hole.
+- Some preventive treatments such as a dental filling may be advised by your dentist.
+This would involve removing the dental decay, applying some local anesthetic to numb the tooth, and filling the hole.
 Alternatively, a crown can be opted for.
-This would protect the damaged tooth and keep it from further contact with eatables that cause the irritation.
+This would protect the damaged tooth and keep it from further contact with eatables that cause irritation.

 - In case the tooth decay has spread to the pulp a root canal treatment needs to be done.
 When further neglected, things may pave the way for an extraction.

 Do you want to find out what can be done on your part so that cavities can be avoided?
 There are certainly a few preventive measures that may be taken to stay away from cavities in the future.
 You can apply these in the case of your children too in order to protect them from cavities!